mc-imperial/gpuverify/Documentation/developer_guide.rst

 The GPUVerify toolchain is a pipeline that uses different components.
 This guide will walk you through the build process.

-There are specific instructions for Linux/OSX and Windows however they have a common set of prerequisites which are:
+There are specific instructions for Linux, OSX and Windows however they have a common set of prerequisites which are:

 * CMake >=2.8